The University of Akron School of Law has a Reentry Clinic, which includes the following clinics:

 Note that the bills linked above are the original versions of the legislation.
 Check the Ohio Revised Code for what is currently in force.
 The other tabs in this guide provide links to the relevant code sections.

-Click on the tabs above for more information about these options.
+Click on the tabs on the left for more information about these options.